 8. Handling Conflict, Bodily Presence, and Gathering TogetherPart of the challenges to doing church online is in actively managing conflict, protecting privacy, encouraging participation in local communities, and gather together in-person as a church body for sacraments and celebrations.

 7. Developing Online Leaders and Worship PracticesChurch culture is dramatically different than what we see happening on social media, and members entering an online church for the first time will bring their assumptions about social media into this new context.
 How might we bring people into this posture of cruciformity and reconciliation, when that posture is so foreign to today’s online experiences?

 6. Harnessing the Potential of Online ChurchHow can we translate Paul's concept of the church into an online context?
 How can we match his understanding of community, mission, and service with the technological tools and resources we have available to us today?

 3. Limitations and Dangers of Social MediaIf you ask almost any social media user today, they will tell you that the incredible potential of social media is often not fully realized—sometimes as a result of the nature of the medium itself, and sometimes as a result of the way we use it.
 In this post, we will examine some of the difficult realities of social media in our society today.

 1. Why We Should Think About Online ChurchesSince the beginning of the 2020 pandemic, many churches have begun streaming their worship services online.
 But what would it look like for us to actually engage our communities in online community?
 Is this even something we should be talking about?

-Jeff Reed invited me to be on a panel discussing the “why” of church online.
+Why do church online?Jeff Reed invited me to be on a panel discussing the “why” of church online.
 We tackled the big questions about what it really means to be the church in an online context, and identified the strengths and weaknesses of building relationships through digital channels.
 These are my detailed responses.